Nordix/nfqueue-loadbalancer/README.md

 ## Try it

+Try it on your own machine using Docker containers.

 You must have some targets.
 We use docker containers, but anything with an ip-address (not loopback) will do.